 Seattle’s Heller’s Cafe with a great selection.

 The Foremost booth, which had this white vintage button-up we had our eye on (felt like linen).
 Me and this guy were completely red-faced with Asian Glow and decided to pose together with free Pocky.
-Unfortunately, Zach’s flash skills ended up just making us both look really attractive.
+Unfortunately, Zach’s flash skills ended up just making us both look not-red-at-all and really attractive (it’s an illusion!).

 Insane clogs at the Meow Vintage booth.
 Meow, I think, is located on Retro Row in Long Beach (I used to live off of 4th myself).
-If anyone is looking for rare Pendleton, you need to go to Retro Row.
+If you’re looking for rare Pendleton, you need to go to Retro Row.

-Satoshi Takahashi - love this guy.
+Satoshi Takahashi—love this guy.
 If anyone’s in the South Bay, you need to stop by his shop Shanana Mil & Co.
+I looked it up on Google Street View and it doesn’t have a sign.
+He also doesn’t have a website or an internet footprint.
 He made that shirt himself.

 At Portland’s Bigfoot and Wildboys booth.